lavanyagarg112/react-web-forum/README.md

 ## Introduction

-Welcome to the repository for the Web Forum Project, a user-friendly, Rails-based application designed for engaging discussions.
+Welcome to the repository for Thread Talk - a web forum project, a user-friendly, Rails-based application designed for engaging discussions.
 Our platform allows for dynamic interaction through posts, comments, and user profiles, enhancing the online discussion experience.

 ## Features